 We have conducted several experiments to compare the performance of our proposed scheduling policy and its sensitivity to different parameters.
 Specifically, we compared the performance of our proposed FAS-MCQ policy to a two-level scheduling scheme from Aurora where Round Robin is used to schedule queries and pipelining is used to process updates within the query.
 Collectively, we refer to the Aurora scheme in our experiments as RR.
 In addition, we considered a FCFS policy where updates are processed according to their arrival times.
-Finally, we adapted the Shortest Remaining Processing Time (SRPT) policy, where the priority of a query is the reciprocal of its maximum cost.
-The SRPT policy has been shown to work very well for scheduling requests at a Web server when the performance metric is response time [12].
+Finally, we adapted the Shortest Remaining Processing Time (SRPT) policy, where the priority of a query is the reciprocal of its total cost (i.e., $1/C$ ).
+The SRPT policy has been shown to work very well for scheduling requests at a Web server when the performance metric is response time [9].

-Queries: We simulated a DSMS that hosts 250 registered continuous queries.
-The structure of the query is adapted from [6, 16] where each query consists of three operators: two predicates and one projection.
+Queries: We simulated a Web server that hosts 250 registered continuous queries.
+The structure of the query is adapted from [5, 13] where each query consists of three operators: two predicates and one projection.
 All operators that belong to the same query have the same cost, which is uniformly selected from three possible classes of costs.
-The cost of an operator in class i is equal to: 2^i time units, where i is 0, 1, or 2.
+The cost of an operator in class $i$ is equal to: $2^i$ time units, where $i$ is 0, 1, or 2.